 In his 2009 talk at the Bristol Festival of Ideas, Freeman Dyson pointed out that we are entering a new Age of Wonder, which is dominated by computational biology.
 In articulating his vision for the future he noted that Edge is the nexus of this intellectual activity.

-The industrial age had the nineteenth century Lunar Society of Birmingham, an informal dinner club and learned society of leading cultural figures, natural philosophers, and industrialists, whose members included engineer James Watt, manufacturer, and his business partner Matthew Boulton (Boulton & Watt steam engines), physician and natural philosopher Erasmus Darwin, author and abolitionist Thomas Day, arms manufacturer Samuel Galton, Jr., chemist Joseph Priestly (discoverer of oxygen), potter Josiah Wedgewood, clergyman, natural philosopher, clock-maker John Whitehurst, botanist and geologist William Withering, and Benjamin Franklin.
+Edge bears a striking resemblence to the nineteenth century Lunar Society of Birmingham , an informal dinner club and learned society of leading cultural figures of the industrial age—natural philosophers, and industrialists, whose members included engineer James Watt, manufacturer, and his business partner Matthew Boulton (Boulton & Watt steam engines), physician and natural philosopher Erasmus Darwin, author and abolitionist Thomas Day, arms manufacturer Samuel Galton, Jr., chemist Joseph Priestly (discoverer of oxygen), potter Josiah Wedgewood, clergyman, natural philosopher, clock-maker John Whitehurst, botanist and geologist William Withering, and Benjamin Franklin.
 (Erasmus Darwin and Wedgewood were the grandfathers of Charles Darwin).
 The Society met each month near the full moon in each other's homes, and in venues such as Soho House, and Great Barr Hall.
-They referred to themselves as "lunarticks".
+They referred to themselves as "lunaticks".

 —John Brockman

 Vancouver, March 17, 2014